MwaniN/profile-page/README.md

 # My Profile Page

-This is a portfolio page designed to share my work, and also help me practice with Tailwind CSS and Typescript.
+This is a portfolio page designed to practice TypeScript and Tailwind CSS, and to share my work.

 Mwani.info